vishnusunkari/ideazlife/content/pages/terms-and-conditions.md

     or unlawful activity.

-You hereby grant TechGry a non-exclusive license to use, reproduce, edit and authorize others to use, reproduce and edit any of your Comments in any and all forms, formats or media.
+You hereby grant ideazlife a non-exclusive license to use, reproduce, edit and authorize others to use, reproduce and edit any of your Comments in any and all forms, formats or media.

 ### Hyperlinking to our Content